bgplab/bgplab/docs/session/5-routeserver.md

 ## Verification

-You can use the **netlab validate** command if you've installed *netlab* release 1.8.3 or later and use Arista EOS, Cumulus Linux, or FRR on ISP2 and ISP3.
+You can use the **netlab validate** command if you've installed *netlab* release 1.8.3 or later and use Arista EOS or FRRouting on ISP2 and ISP3.
 The validation tests check:

 * The state of the EBGP session between RS and ISP1/ISP2.
 * Whether RS propagates routing updates from ISP1 to ISP2/ISP3.